Cannabis Prices by State

 Cannabis price variation across states is primarily driven by federal prohibition of interstate commerce.
 Unlike most consumer goods, cannabis cannot be transported across state lines, forcing each state to operate as an isolated market with its own production capacity.
 This creates dramatic price disparities between efficient and inefficient state regulatory frameworks.

 Licensing density and market structure are the dominant factors in pricing.
 States with restrictive licensing caps create artificial scarcity that elevates prices, while markets with competitive licensing see prices driven down through market forces.
-Market maturity compounds this effect - established markets like Colorado and Oregon have developed efficient cultivation operations and distribution networks over years, while newer markets like Maryland face higher prices as infrastructure develops.
+Market maturity compounds this effect - established markets like Colorado and Oregon have developed efficient cultivation operations and distribution networks over years, while newer markets like Maryland and Minnesota face higher prices as infrastructure develops.

 Regional production costs play a secondary but significant role.
 West Coast states benefit from favorable outdoor growing climates and lower energy costs for year-round production.
-East Coast markets face higher overhead expenses for indoor cultivation facilities, climate control, and energy.
+East Coast and Midwest markets face higher overhead expenses for indoor cultivation facilities, climate control, and energy.
 Some states implement wholesale excise taxes collected at the cultivation level, which are embedded in retail pricing, but these represent a minor component compared to structural market efficiency factors.

 State-by-State Cannabis Price Analysis

-Low-Price Markets (Under $4/gram)
+Low-Price Markets (Under $5/gram)

-Mid-Range Markets ($4-$6/gram)
+Mid-Range Markets ($5–$8/gram)

-High-Price Markets (Over $6/gram)
+High-Price Markets (Over $8/gram)

 Data Sources and Methodology